netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

   purpose: "Prevent unintentional organizational impacts"
   questions:
     - "Does the proposed UKI affect only the executing team?"
-    - "Does it respect CSH-configured domain restrictions for this user's authority level?"
+    - "Does it respect MOC-configured domain restrictions for this user's authority level?"
     - "Does it not require organizational stakeholder curation?"
   threshold: "Scope limited to team autonomy"
 ```